PSLmodels/Tax-Calculator/taxcalc/reforms/README.md

-This directory contains examples of tax reform files that can be combined and modified to construct your own tax reform proposals stored in text files on your local computer.
+This directory contains examples of policy reform files that can be combined and modified to create your own policy reform files that are stored on your local computer.

-Such reform proposals can then be uploaded to the [TaxBrain webapp](http://www.ospc.org/taxbrain/file/) for analysis, or be analyzed on your local computer using the tc CLI (command-line interface) to Tax-Calculator, as described in the [user
+Such policy reform files can then be uploaded to the [TaxBrain webapp](http://www.ospc.org/taxbrain/file/) for analysis, or be analyzed on your local computer using the tc CLI (command-line interface) to Tax-Calculator, as described in the [user